aruna09/calculator-behavior/addition.md

   Then: result of the addition is displayed in fractions/decimals

-Scenario: Addition of +ve and -ve number
+Scenario: Addition of positive and negative number

   Given: the calculator is turned ON